TahaNili/ShahinBot/README.md

 - `/setpref <your preferences>` — Set your preferences
 - `/getpref` — Show your current preferences
 - `/history` — Show your last 10 messages (conversation memory)
+- Send a voice message to get a voice reply!
 - Mention `@Sypher` in a group to interact

 ## 📂 Project Structure